 Display Render Object

-X-Particles can display a number of different particle shapes in the viewport, and it also draws the modifier fields and flow fields vectors.
+X-Particles can display a number of different particle shapes in the viewport, and it also draws the modifier fields, flow fields vectors and the collider bounds.

 Normally, these cannot be rendered.
-However, with this object you can render the particles and field vectors as they appear in the editor.
+However, with this object you can render the particles, field vectors, and bounds as they appear in the editor.

 How it works

 This is a generator object which takes each particle (or field vector) and constructs renderable geometry from it.
-In the case of the field vectors and most particle shapes, the generated object is a spline, and you can render it using the X-Particles material.
+In the case of the field vectors, most particle shapes, and the collider bounds the generated object is a spline, and you can render it using the X-Particles material.
 In a few cases the object is a polygon object and you should use the X-Particles Object Shader in a channel material.